ripples of white sand with one plant on the right hand side

 The other spot is on the other side of the loop on the right-hand side where the sand dunes are steep.

-8. Have A Picnic
+8. Have A Cool Picnic

 Make sure to pack some sandwiches or lots of snacks in a cooler and have a picnic surrounded by the white sand dunes!